 In most network environments, the word processor is installed on the individual computers, so the fonts need to go on each computer.
-You can copy the contents of the DVD to your server, and run the installer from each individual computer.
+You can copy the contents of the disk to your server, and run the installer from each individual computer.
 In Mac environments, you can also "push" our fonts and programs to each computer.
 On Windows networks, you can set up a logon script that installs the product when each computer is started up.
 Or if you use "imaging", just put the fonts on the image and click the button.

 You bet!
 Screen renderings of handwriting fonts are pretty awful.
 You can download sample pages for each of our fonts families, and print the samples on your computer, using your printer.
 You need to use Adobe Acrobat Reader 3.0 or higher to print these pages.
 The samples are listed on sample_pages.html.

 Sure -- we can't control what other companies' products do that mess up our products.
 Microsoft is notorious for changing something that completely messes up our fonts (Word 2004, 2007, 2008), our installers (XP Service Pack 2, Vista, and Win 8.1, 64-bit), or our LinkLetter programs (by changing the method of putting data on the Clipboard).
 Apple did in all our LinkLetter programs with the innocuous-looking 10.5.4 free update, and then obsoleted all our installers when 10.7 removed backward-compatibility.
 Then Apple came out with Cataina, and obsoleted all our intstallers and LinkLetter programs.
-Each time, we have to redo the DVD to accommodate Microsoft or Apple.
-Unfortunately, when a completely satisfied user upgrades to a new computer, the Teacher Pack fonts will usually have to be upgraded also.
+Each time, we have to redo the disk to accommodate Microsoft or Apple.
+Unfortunately, when a completely satisfied user upgrades to a new computer, the Teacher Pack fonts might have to be upgraded also.
 We report every problem we encounter to the manufacturer.
 Some word processors have problems with some of our fonts.
 The problems that we know about are listed on our PC Known Problems and Mac Known Problems pages.
 For information about installing and using our fonts on Macintosh and Windows operating systems, see our Operating System Information page.